ritvikvenkateshwar/Axion-Monodromy-Simulation/README.md

-# Axion Monodromy Cosmic Evolution Simulator
+# Axion Monodromy Cosmic Evolution Simulation

 A Python simulation of cosmic inflation and reheating using axion monodromy from Type IIB string theory, evolving the universe from inflation through dark energy domination.

-## 📖 Overview
+##  Overview

 This code implements a comprehensive cosmological model where an axion field serves as:
 - **The inflaton** driving exponential expansion